-The CARES Act increased the business interest deduction limit under section 163(j) from 30 percent to 50 percent of the taxpayer's adjusted taxable income (ATI) for the 2019 and 2020 tax years.
-IRC § 163(j)(10)(A)(i), as added by CARES Act.
-[The deduction remains limited by the taxpayer's business interest income and floor plan financing interest discussed in the Overview.]
-As with so many other provisions in the CARES Act, this temporary change was designed to help businesses who need additional liquidity.
+Congress increased the business interest deduction limit under section 163(j) from 30 percent to 50 percent of the taxpayer's adjusted taxable income (ATI) for the 2019 and 2020 tax years, in response to the COVID-19 pandemic.
+This temporary change was designed to help businesses who need additional liquidity.